UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 The leftmost plot uses different hues to separate the points belonging to different categories.
-We can quickly identify that there is a total of three distinct colors being used here even without looking at the legend.
+We can quickly identify that there is a total of three distinct colours being used here even without looking at the legend.

 In the plot to the right we used lightness within a single hue (blue) to